-Despite evoking controversy around her portrayal of the female nude, Glazier’s work intends to explore the timeless nature of female beauty, identity, and form through the influence of personal experience.
+Glazier's work intends to explore the timeless nature of female beauty, identity, and form through the influence of personal experience -- at times stirring controversy around her portrayal of the female nude.

 Glazier’s work is categorized as fine art conceptual portraiture.
 Specializing in photography and video, she began her artistic career six years ago while completing her studies at School of Visual Arts in New York City.
 Her work has been featured in art shows and publications including ELLE Magazine.